 Frequently Asked Questions

-We provide meals (5 breakfasts, 4 lunches & 4 dinners), beverages, and snacks Sunday night-Friday lunch.
-One lunch and one dinner are on your own.
 We will try to accommodate medically necessary dietary needs, but you may need to bring/purchase any special food items you might need.
+With advance notice, we will arrange a trip to the grocery store to purchase items that you need.